mlcommons/inference/loadgen/demos/lon/README.md

 ### Overview

+This folder provides a demo implementation for LoadGen over the network.\
+Two sides are implemented:

+1. The SUT side which is implemented in [sut_over_network_demo.py](sut_over_network_demo.py)
-In this mode, the client is a separate node running LoadGen, QSL, and QDL instances.
+2. The LoadGen node running the LoadGen, QSL and QDL instances, implemented in [py_demo_server_lon.py](py_demo_server_lon.py)
-The SUT is another node which runs the server.

-The demo brings up a dummy SUT server and one client that send queries to the server.
+The demo SUT is implemented with a Flask server. the LON node implements a Flask client for network operation.

+The test runs in MLPerf Server mode. the SUT is not implementing a benchmark but contains dummy interface to preprocessing, postprocessing and  model calling functions.

 ### Setup